b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 ...

+### PAYNE, R.; *et al.* ###

+* Payne, Richard K. & Hayes, Glen A. (eds.)
+(2024).
+'Oxford Handbook of Tantric Studies'.
+New York, N.Y., U.S.A.: Oxford University Press.
+ISBN 9780197549902 (epub)

+**Purport:**<br>
+Not one dedicated article on either the Pancharatra or Vaikhanasa.
+One on Vaishnava Sahajiya and one on Bhutashuddhi (BS) gives some treatment to the Pancharatra and has a valuable bibliography.
+This article on the BS and the one by Flood, plus the dedicated primary resource on BS, should be enough to support a well-rounded presentation.

 ### PEARSON, B., *et al.* ###

 * Pearson, Bruce (auth.); Anderson, Gerald (ed.) & Forque, Charles (ed.)
 (1982).
 'Best in Class: Comprehensive Band Method - Book 1: Percussion (Drums & Mallets)'.
 San Diego, California, U.S.A.: Kjos West (Neil A. Kjos Jr., Publisher).
 ISBN 0849758491